nickludlam/OpenFracture/README.md

 ### Fracturing
 - **Runtime and Editor Support** - Fracture meshes either run-time or pre-fracture in the editor for optimal performance.
-- **Arbitary Mesh Geometry** - Support for convex and non-convex meshes as well as meshes with multiple holes. **Note: Meshes must be closed and cannot have self-intersecting geometry**
+- **Arbitrary Mesh Geometry** - Support for convex and non-convex meshes as well as meshes with multiple holes. **Note: Meshes must be closed and cannot have self-intersecting geometry**
 - **2D/3D Fracturing** - Ability to specify which planes the mesh will be fractured in.
 This is useful when a mesh is effectively 2D (e.g. glass) and only needs to be fractured on two planes.
 - **UV Remapping** - Texture coordinates are preserved along edges where mesh is fractured/sliced.
 - **Custom Inside Material** - Use custom material for inside faces.
 Supports textures with options for UV scaling & offset.
 - **Recursive Fracturing** - Fragments can be broken down into smaller fragments.
 - **Multiple Trigger Types** - Trigger fractures using triggers, collisions or pressing a key.
-Additonal trigger types can be added easily.
+Additional trigger types can be added easily.
 - **Tunable Fragment Count** - Directly specify the number of fragments to easily tune performance for different platforms.
 - **Asynchronous** - Support for asynchronous runtime fracturing (single-threaded)
 - **Detect Floating Fragments** - Detects if multiple, isolated fragments are created when fracturing non-convex meshes and treats each fragment as a separate mesh.